 Importance of Routine Maintenance

 The key to ongoing carpenter ant prevention is consistent maintenance.
-Routine treatments monthly, bi-monthly, or quarterly are designed to break the colony’s lifecycle and prevent future infestations.
+Routine treatments, monthly, bi-monthly, or quarterly, are designed to disrupt the colony’s lifecycle and prevent future infestations.

-When paired with proper home maintenance like sealing cracks, removing woodpiles, and addressing water leaks, these treatments become even more effective.
+When paired with proper home maintenance, such as sealing cracks, removing woodpiles, and addressing water leaks, these treatments become even more effective.

-If you’ve spotted ants and searched online for ant control near me, it’s time to act quickly and schedule a professional inspection.
+If you’ve spotted ants and searched online for ant control, it’s time to act quickly and schedule a professional inspection.

 About EvoFoam Pest Control